Donations to Shaw blast fund total £235,000

 Thirty-eight homes are still cordoned off following the suspected gas blast in Buckley Street on 26 June.

 Families are being helped to find permanent alternative accommodation as many of those houses will need either extensive repairs or demolition.

 Councillors are meeting daily to consider requests for financial help.

-Two-year-old Jamie Heaton died in the suspected gas blast and Andrew Partington, 27, remains in hospital having suffered serious burns.'Fantastic achievement'
+Two-year-old Jamie Heaton died in the suspected gas blast and Andrew Partington, 27, remains in hospital having suffered serious burns.

 The impact destroyed two houses and engineers said at least 11 more would need to be demolished.

 The Oldham Distress Fund has received donations of £100,000 from Oldham Council, £125,000 from the Greater Manchester Disaster Relief Fund, £7,000 from the public and about £3,000 from fund-raising events and cheques.

 The total is growing by the day and councillors are asking people to keep donating as long-term help will be needed for some families.

 Oldham Council leader Jim McMahon said: "This is a remarkable sum and we know there's more to come because there are several fundraising community events still to take place.